The 60-second version

 Walking pace + duration — getting it right

 The working pace is conversational — fast enough that you would notice if you suddenly slowed down, slow enough that you can hold a full sentence without breathing harder than normal.
-In heart-rate terms, this is roughly 50 to 65% of maximum heart rate, the zone-two range that most exercise physiology research associates with the metabolic adaptations relevant to glucose clearance (Seiler 2010, Int J Sports Physiol Perform 5:3).
+In heart-rate terms, this is roughly 50 to 65% of maximum heart rate — the same low-intensity "zone two" range widely used in exercise-physiology training literature, and comfortably inside the walking pace used in the post-meal glucose-clearance studies described above.

 Pushing harder is not better on Thanksgiving Day.
 High-intensity exercise within an hour of a large meal can produce GI distress, particularly if the meal was rich in fat.
 It can also delay gastric emptying through sympathetic-nervous-system activation, which paradoxically prolongs the post-meal glucose curve rather than shortening it.
 The 60-minute moderate walk is, in nearly every clinical context, the right tool for this meal.